akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Internal dispatcher introduced

 To protect the Akka internals against starvation when user code blocks the default dispatcher (for example by accidental use of blocking APIs from actors) a new internal dispatcher has been added.
-All internal actors that Akka uses that are non blocking are now by default run on this separate dispatcher.
+All of Akka's internal, non-blocking actors now run on the internal dispatcher by default.

 The dispatcher can be configured through `akka.actor.internal-dispatcher`.

-For systems where you want to keep running the internal actors on a single dispatcher, for example to keep the resource usage as low as possible you can configure the `akka.actor.internal-dispatcher` with a string value of `akka.actor.default-dispatcher` instead of a dispatcher config block, which globally will make every use of the internal dispatcher instead use the default dispatcher.
+For maximum performance, you might want to use a single shared dispatcher for all non-blocking, asynchronous actors, user actors and Akka internal actors.
+In that case, can configure the `akka.actor.internal-dispatcher` with a string value of `akka.actor.default-dispatcher`.
+This reinstantiates the behavior from previous Akka versions but also removes the isolation between user and Akka internals.
+So, use at your own risk!

 Several `use-dispatcher` configuration settings that previously accepted an empty value to fall back to the default dispatcher has now gotten an explicit value of `akka.actor.internal-dispatcher` and no longer accept an empty string as value.